 An offer that is not a regulated offer will still be subject to the general fair dealing provisions in the FMC Act.
 Broadly, these fair dealing provisions prohibit an issuer from engaging in conduct that is misleading or deceptive or likely to mislead or deceive in relation to a financial product, from making a false or misleading representation in relation to certain aspects of a financial product, or from making "unsubstantiated" representations.

 Contraventions of a fair-dealing provision in the FMC Act may give rise to civil liability in respect of which a court or the Financial Markets Authority (FMA) may make certain declarations and orders.
-Such orders include a pecuniary penalty not exceeding the greatest of the consideration for the relevant transaction, three times the amount of the gain made or the loss avoided, and NZD1 million in the case of an individual or NZD5 million in any other case.
+Such orders include:

 The principal regulatory bodies for securitisations are: